-Provisions are made where an event has taken place that gives the Council a legal or constructive obligation that probably requires settlement by a transfer of economic benefits or service potential, and a reliable estimate of the amount of the obligation can be made.
-For instance, the Council may be involved in a court case that could eventually result in settlement or the payment of compensation.
+Provisions are made where an event has taken place that gives the Council a legal or constructive obligation that probably requires settlement by a transfer of economic benefits

 Provisions are charged as an expense to the appropriate service line in the Comprehensive Income and Expenditure Statement in the year that the Council becomes aware of the obligation at the Balance Sheet Date.
 They are measured at the best estimate of the expenditure required to settle the obligation, taking into account the relevant risks and uncertainties.